mtrebi/Raytracer/README.md

 ### Primary rays
 A basic (backwards) raytracer the only thing that it does is throwing rays from an "specific position and direction" through the center of each pixel.
 Then, the algorithm checks if the ray intersects any of the objects of the scene.
 If it does, it only retrieves the closest one and gets the color of the hitpoint.
 This will be the color of the pixel.
 If the ray doesn't hit any object, we will assign a background color for the pixel.
+This is the result:
 ![Flat shading](https://github.com/mtrebi/Raytracer/blob/master/images/flat-shading.bmp "Flat shading example")

 This is how a ray tracer works.
 Now, depending on the camera type, the origin and the direction of the ray may vary, allowing us to generate different kind of images.
 Here, we are going to focus on the perspective camera because it works very close as our eyes perceive the world.

-In a perspective camera, each ray starts at the camera position (determined by different parameters) as goes through the center of each pixel.
+In a perspective camera, each ray starts at the camera position (determined by different parameters) and goes through the center of each pixel.
 Thus, each ray has the same origin, but different direction.

-[perspective-view]

 ### Phong illumination
 If we only use basic ray tracing the image doesn't look real.
 We only got the colors and the shape of the objects.
 To create a more realistic image, we are going to use the [Phong equation](https://en.wikipedia.org/wiki/Phong_shading).
 With this equation we can shade the original color of the object depending on several parameters (view angle, normal of the surface, number of lights, and so on).
 I am not going to focus on the Phong equation here because it is very well explained in other places.
 I'll simply say that there is: